The Table API and SQL are integrated in a joint API.

 The following example shows a simple Table API aggregation query:

-Note: The Scala Table API uses Scala Symbols, which start with a single tick (') to reference the attributes of a Table.
+Note: The Scala Table API uses Scala String interpolation that starts with a dollar sign ($) to reference the attributes of a Table.
 The Table API uses Scala implicits.
-Make sure to import org.apache.flink.api.scala._ and org.apache.flink.table.api.scala._ in order to use Scala implicit conversions.
+Make sure to import

 A Table is emitted by writing it to a TableSink.
 A TableSink is a generic interface to support a wide variety of file formats (e.g. CSV, Apache Parquet, Apache Avro), storage systems (e.g., JDBC, Apache HBase, Apache Cassandra, Elasticsearch), or messaging systems (e.g., Apache Kafka, RabbitMQ).